EDGE (telecommunication): Evolved EDGE

-Evolved EDGE, also called EDGE Evolution, is a bolt-on extension to the GSM mobile telephony standard, which improves on EDGE in a number of ways.
+Evolved EDGE, also called EDGE Evolution and 2.875G, is a bolt-on extension to the GSM mobile telephony standard, which improves on EDGE in a number of ways.
 Latencies are reduced by lowering the Transmission Time Interval by half (from 20 ms to 10 ms).
 Bit rates are increased up to 1 Mbit/s peak bandwidth and latencies down to 80 ms using dual carrier, higher symbol rate and higher-order modulation (32QAM and 16QAM instead of 8PSK), and turbo codes to improve error correction.
-This results in real world downlink speeds of up to 600kbit/s.
+This results in real world downlink speeds of up to 600 kbit/s.
 Further the signal quality is improved using dual antennas improving average bit-rates and spectrum efficiency.

 The main intention of increasing the existing EDGE throughput is that many operators would like to upgrade their existing infrastructure rather than invest on new network infrastructure.
 Mobile operators have invested billions in GSM networks, many of which are already capable of supporting EDGE data speeds up to 236.8 kbit/s.
 With a software upgrade and a new device compliant with Evolved EDGE (like an Evolved EDGE smartphone) for the user, these data rates can be boosted to speeds approaching 1 Mbit/s (i.e. 98.6 kbit/s per timeslot for 32QAM).
 Many service providers may not invest in a completely new technology like 3G networks.

 Considerable research and development happened throughout the world for this new technology.
-A successful trial by Nokia Siemens and "one of China's leading operators" has been achieved in a live environment.
-With the introduction for more advanced wireless technologies like UMTS and LTE, which also focus on a network coverage layer on low frequencies and the upcoming phase-out and shutdown of 2G mobile networks, it is very unlikely that Evolved EDGE will ever see any deployment on live networks.
-Up to now (as of 2016) there are no commercial networks which support the Evolved EDGE standard (3GPP Rel-7).
+A successful trial by Nokia Siemens and "one of China's leading operators" was achieved in a live environment.
+However, Evolved EDGE was introduced much later than its predecessor, EDGE, coinciding with the widespread adoption of 3G technologies such as HSPA and just before the emergence of 4G networks.
+This timing significantly limited its relevance and practical application, as operators prioritized investment in more advanced wireless technologies like UMTS and LTE.

+Moreover, these newer technologies also targeted network coverage layers on low frequencies, further diminishing the potential advantages of Evolved EDGE.
+Coupled with the upcoming phase-out and shutdown of 2G mobile networks, it became very unlikely that Evolved EDGE would ever see deployment on live networks.
+As of 2016, no commercial networks supported the Evolved EDGE standard (3GPP Rel-7).